bharathsudharsan/Optimized-One-vs-One-Algorithm/README.md

 ### Procedure

 For evaluation, we selected two multi-class datasets using which the Opt-OVO algorithm trains multi-class classifiers on B1-B4.
-For the first evaluation round, we use the same 64 features Handwritten Digits dataset.
+For the first evaluation round, we use the 64 features Handwritten Digits dataset.
 Here, we built 3 train sets of various class counts and sizes.
 For the first train set, we extract data fields corresponding to the handwritten digits 0 to 2 to build a 3 class train set of size 432.
 The second train set is of class count 5 (digits 0 to 4) and size 720.
 The last train set of size 1476 contains 10 classes (digits 0 to 9).
 In all the 3 train sets, each class is of the size 144.

 The second round of evaluation was performed using the 22 features Australian Sign Language signs dataset.
 Here, we built 8 train sets of different class counts and sizes.
 For the first train set, we extract data fields corresponding to the **alive, all** and **answer** Auslan signs.
 Hence, the first set is of class count 3 and size 75.
 The last set is of class count 50 and size 1250 since it contains data of 50 Auslan signs varying from **alive** to **more**.
 The in-between train sets contain class counts ranging from 3 to 50, with their corresponding train set size ranging from 0 to 1250.
 In all the 8 train sets, each class is of the size 25.